Heidistein/panjerd3/README.md

 #### adverts
 Place text files here, which are shown in the 'advertisemens' sections on the screen.
-The files are cut of after nine lines and 29 collumns. (!)
+The files are cut of after 8 lines and 29 collumns. (!)
 Just place a file here ending with .txt in the filename.
 **Be sure the line endings are UNIX**